ssdv1/make_cv/README.md

 To test that the installation is working, you can make the default c.v. by changing to the mydata/CV directory and executing the command

+Mac
 `make_cv`
+Windows
+`python -m make_cv.make_cv`

-This will make the file `cv.pdf` in the CV folder which is just based on the default data provided.
+This will make the file `cv.pdf` in the CV folder which is just based on the small amount of default data provided.
 If something goes wrong hit ctrl-c to stop things or you can just close the terminal window and open a new one.
 If you try to do this while you have the file cv.pdf open, it will hang.
 It may restart if you close the cv.pdf file, but sometimes you still need to restart the process.

 ### The Data